Movers and SHAKERS

 The Nevada Athletic Commission (NAC) unanimously agreed on Wednesday (July 7) to change its policy and amend its anti-doping rules by removing the threat of suspension over cannabis use or possession for boxers.
 There are no longer any penalties threatening the athletes.
 Fighters would still be barred from the ring if they demonstrate intoxication.
 Ring sports in Nevada, boxing and mixed martial arts (MMA), are revered as first-class, this was pointed out by the Commission Chair Stephen Cloobeck, “I think being the gold standard with regard to combat sports—both [Mixed Martial Arts] and boxing—being a world-class destination, and having our state show the leadership and the fortitude in light of some of the recent circumstances we’ve all seen on television, we should be always at the forefront of these issues,” Cloobeck said at Wednesday’s meeting.
 Drug tests for marijuana will still continue for the next six months for “data collection purposes.”

 U.S. Rep. Dina Titus (D-NV) praised the commission’s action on Wednesday.

-An official statement this Tuesday from USA Track & Field (USATF), the nation’s governing body for running, was referring to a new case where a runner who was favored for a gold in the Tokyo Olympics was suspended, it read: that it’s currently unwilling to amend its own internal rules to make an exception in Richardson’s case; however, it also said that international policy on cannabis punishments athletes “should be reevaluated.”
+An official statement this Tuesday from USA Track & Field (USATF), the nation’s governing body for running, was referring to a new case where a runner who was favored for a gold medal in the Tokyo Olympics was suspended, it read: that it’s currently unwilling to amend its own internal rules to make an exception in her case; however, it also said that international policy on cannabis punishing athletes “should be reevaluated.”